VenkyGitRep/AdvancedPerception-ColorConstancy/README.md

 Median: 4.2797557829048225
 Trimean: 4.967636278881123
 Average of the Lowest 25%: 2.696353296734367
-Average of the Highest 25%: 15.730027304618213
+The average of the Highest 25%: 15.730027304618213

 Since Trimean is a good measure of central tendency, looks like using Angular error as a loss function has paid some dividends, with Trimean reducing by 2 points.
-It's evident that all metrics are better with this loss function in the model.
+All metrics are better with this loss function in the model.

 Here's another example of ground truth compared to my prediction.